Privacy Notice

 We share the records with our paying customers, subject to contractual restrictions in our Terms of Service requiring them to (a) contact only corporate subscribers, (b) honour opt-out requests they receive, and (c) identify themselves clearly in any marketing they send.
 Customers act as independent controllers in respect of any marketing they send.

-Our technical processors (Stripe for payments, Resend for transactional email, Vercel for hosting the website, Railway for hosting our backend, Cloudflare for content delivery, Sentry for error tracking, PostHog (US region) and Microsoft Clarity for product analytics, and Google Analytics 4 for traffic measurement) process limited operational data on our behalf under Article 28 controller-processor contracts.
-PostHog (US Cloud), Microsoft Clarity, and Google Analytics involve transfers of limited operational data outside the UK; those transfers are covered by the UK's International Data Transfer Addendum to the EU SCCs or equivalent transfer mechanisms published by each processor.
+Our technical processors (Stripe for payments, Resend for transactional email, Vercel for hosting the website, Railway for hosting our backend, Cloudflare for content delivery and email open/click measurement infrastructure, Microsoft 365 for operating the hello@leadistry.co.uk mailbox (UK/EU region), Sentry for error tracking, PostHog (US region) and Microsoft Clarity for product analytics, and Google Analytics 4 for traffic measurement) process limited operational data on our behalf under Article 28 controller-processor contracts.
+OpenAI (US) processes the text you type into our AI-assisted features (the flow builder, outreach drafting suggestions, and location search interpretation) together with the minimum context needed to answer; under OpenAI's API terms this data is not used to train their models.
+PostHog (US Cloud), Microsoft Clarity, Google Analytics, and OpenAI involve transfers of limited operational data outside the UK; those transfers are covered by the UK's International Data Transfer Addendum to the EU SCCs or equivalent transfer mechanisms published by each processor.
 Analytics tools only load after you accept the relevant cookie category in the consent banner.

 We do not sell the data onward to third-party data brokers.